Takeaways

 Research into ginger’s effects on allergies has shown promising results.
 Several studies have explored ginger’s potential to reduce allergic responses and ease allergy symptoms.[22]

-A 2016 study in the Journal of Nutritional Biochemistry found that 6-gingerol, a compound in ginger, could reduce allergic reactions in mice1.
-The researchers saw that 6-gingerol suppressed the production of proteins involved in allergic responses.
+A 2016 study in the Journal of Nutritional Biochemistry found that 6-gingerol, a compound in ginger, could reduce allergic reactions in mice.
+The researchers saw that 6-gingerol suppressed the production of proteins involved in allergic responses.[23]

-Another study, published in 2018 in the International Journal of Molecular Sciences, looked at how ginger affects human mast cells, which are significant in allergic reactions2.
-The results suggested that ginger extract could inhibit the release of pro-inflammatory compounds from these cells.
+Another study, published in 2018 in the International Journal of Molecular Sciences, looked at how ginger affects human mast cells, which are significant in allergic reactions.
+The results suggested that ginger extract could inhibit the release of pro-inflammatory compounds from these cells.[24]

 While these findings are encouraging, much of the research has been done in labs or on animals.
 More research involving humans is needed to confirm how effective ginger is for allergies in real-world situations.[25]